Dec. 21 — my mother’s birthday. Dec. 21 — the day after my father died of cancer at the age of 56.

 My father surprised everyone, including himself, by turning out to be a kind of scientific genius.
 But until he got married and settled down, he didn’t know what he was capable of.

 My parents, my sister Rhonda and I lived in a brownstone on 41st St. between 15th and 16th avenue in Boro Park, Brooklyn.
-It was a warm and welcoming place.
+A warm and welcoming place.